 Because a price series is always finite and starts at a certain point, the affect of missing past bars is the more significant, the closer to the start a cumulative indicator is calculated.
 Thus a trade strategy using the EMA or derived indicators (such as the MACD) could behave different dependent on its bar number.
 The UnstablePeriod value allows to strip off such initial unstable period and remove the influence of all bars prior to this period.
 This way indicators are guaranteed to behave the same way regardless of the amount of past data.
 For coming as close to the real cumulative formula as possible, strip off as much data as you can afford.
 Getting rid of 40 bars (default) is reasonable for most indicators.

 Maximum number of trades per asset and bar of the simulation period (default = 1); also determines the maximum number of series.
 If more trades are opened, an error message (Error 049) will be issued.
 Set this to a higher value when the strategy needs to enter an unusual number of trades or create an unusual number of series, as for special tests, for grid trading or for training an advise function.

 Minimum daily trading time of the least traded asset in minutes (default = 360, i.e. 60 minutes * 6 hours).
 Internally used for determining the maximum lookback time.
-Set this to a lower value when an asset is rarely traded and thus gets not enough historical bars at trading start.
+Set this to a lower value when Error 047 indicates that the lookback period gets not enough historical bars at trading start.
 This can be the case when an asset is only traded a few hours per day, or when you use a bar function that produces only a few bars per day.

 - All variables on this page must be set before loading an asset.